How to Increase Cross-Selling to Grow Faster

 3. Bandwidth, Offerings, and Executive Support

 Do your salespeople have the competence, confidence, and bandwidth to focus on selling more than their core offerings or product?
 Sales teams need expertise, time, and options to cross-sell effectively.
-As sales leader, provide your team with a variety of products and/or services that fit well together and the knowledge of how they work.
-Then ensure that company executives are committed, both with intention and resources, to supporting a customer-centric cross-selling program.
+As sales leader, provide your team with a variety of products and services that fit well together and the knowledge of how they work in the eyes of your clients.

 4. Consultative Selling Skills

-Successful cross-selling requires advanced consultative selling skills.
+Successful cross-selling requires increased business acumen and advanced consultative selling skills.
 Sellers must understand their buyer’s business priorities and how to fulfill them more completely in a way that makes sense.
 Top performing sellers focus on the customer’s unique situation and needs to help define value in the eyes of the customer.
-They then use the customer-defined value to design a unique combination of performance and price to give the customer exactly what they want and need in order to succeed.

 5. Motivation